 Carleton University has joined forces with Algonquin College to offer this unique program.
 When you graduate, you will receive both a Bachelor of Information Technology degree in Optical Systems & Sensors from Carleton University and an Advanced Technology diploma from Algonquin College.
 The program offers a comprehensive education combined with practical experience.
-You will build a strong foundation in mathematics, programming, physics and optics prior to tackling specialized topics including: optical communications, optoelectronic devices, computer vision, signal and image processing, biomedical applications, quantum computing and lasers.
+You will build a strong foundation in mathematics, programming, physics and optics prior to tackling specialized topics including: optical communications, optoelectronic devices, computer vision, autonomous vehicles, signal and image processing, remote sensing, biomedical applications, and lasers.

 You will learn about all of these topics while enjoying extensive hands-on experience with state of the art equipment.
 You will also take several courses in the humanities, business, and the social sciences to round out your knowledge and awareness of the role of technology in society.
 The program emphasizes the development of your oral and written communication skills.

 The co-op option can be expected to add an additional year to your studies; helping you build contacts for both summer and future employment.
 Your placements are expected to be in the large number of companies working in optics-based technologies found in Ottawa, but a range of other opportunities exist in areas such as Toronto, Montreal and further afield.

 Technologies from the program permeate education, research, and many different industries.
 Your future could be as varied as designing displays for next-generation smartphones to developing life-changing laser-based surgical equipment.
 All of this through one program!